bjamturley/MedSchoolAtlas/Microbiology/Healthcare Acquired Infections.md

 Naturally inhabit water an soil and can survive in iron limited host environments.
 They can form biofilms on **mucosal surfaces and medical devices**.
 ## Antibiotic resistance
-In addition to below, can also acquire foreign genetic material to inhance survival and increase resistance to antimicrobial agents.
+In addition to below, can also acquire foreign genetic material to enhance survival and increase resistance to antimicrobial agents.
 ## Antibiotics resistance
 ### Intrinsic resistance
 - Decreased permeability of the membrane